Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

       "type": "string",
       "defaultValue": "[format('apiservice{0}', uniqueString(resourceGroup().id))]",
       "metadata": {
-        "description": "The name of the API Management service instance" }
+        "description": "The name of the API Management service instance."
+      }
+    },
+    "minApiVersion": {
+      "type": "string",
+      "defaultValue": "2021-08-01",
+      "metadata": {
+        "description": "Limit control plane API calls to the API Management service with version equal to or newer than this value."
+      }
     },
     "publisherEmail": {